Skip to main content

 How long will my appointment last?

-It is difficult to give a specific timeframe as this depends on the department you are visiting.
+It is hard to give an exact timeframe as this depends on the department you are visiting.
 Please allow plenty of time if you are travelling to the hospital for the journey, parking, finding the department and for the appointment itself, which may include other tests and could be up to 2 hours or sometimes more.

 For telephone or video appointments please ensure you have a private space that you able to talk in and although the team will try to ring you as close to your appointment time as possible, please be available to talk an hour before and after your appointment time.